 The lecture will present a structural approach ("depth hermeneutic") as a practical tool for the context of Philosophical Counselling.
-It includes dealing with a narrative structure as well as with complex background convictions (the personal weltanschauung).
+It includes dealing with a narrative structure (referring to personal experiences) as well as with complex background convictions (the personal weltanschauung or worldview).
+The mutual interrelation of theory (concepts, convictions etc.) and praxis (concrete personal experiences, life praxis) will be one of the main guidelines and may give an orientation for a constructive process of philosophical counselling using (deep) understanding as its main instrument.

-Philosophical Weltanschauung (P) {Saturday, 11°° and Sunday 18°°} [B6]
+Philosophical Weltanschauung (P) {Saturday, 10.45 and Sunday 18^{ee}} [B6]

 The main elements of any individual Weltanschauung (worldview) come from different realms - for many people the main sources are religious and/or spiritual traditions.
-So they may describe their worldview more or less explicit as either a "Religious Weltanschauung" or a "Spiritual Weltanschauung".
+So they may describe their worldview more or less explicit as either a "religious Weltanschauung" or a "spiritual Weltanschauung".

 Today however many people try to develop their own, personal worldview, using different concepts or theories, including scientific findings.
-I would like to name such a worldview as "Philosophical Weltanschauung" and see Philosophical Practice in an essential way as a support to reflect and develop an individual personal "Philosophical Weltanschauung".
+I would like to name such a worldview as "philosophical Weltanschauung" and see Philosophical Practice in an essential manner as a support for reflection and development of an individual, personal philosophical Weltanschauung.